aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-wmz/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XPS file to WMZ via C#" h2="Export XPS to WMZ within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily export XPS to WMZ image within any .NET applications.
+This suite includes Aspose.PDF for .NET and Aspose.Imaging for .NET, which are two powerful components that can be used to export XPS to WMZ image.

+The process of exporting XPS to WMZ image involves two simple steps.
+First, Aspose.PDF for .NET can be used to export XPS to JPEG.
+This component provides a wide range of features that enable developers to manipulate PDF documents in various ways.
+It can be used to convert XPS to JPEG with just a few lines of code.

+Once the XPS document has been converted to JPEG, Aspose.Imaging for .NET can be used to convert JPEG to WMZ.
+This component provides a comprehensive set of image processing features that enable developers to manipulate images in various ways.
+It can be used to convert JPEG to WMZ with just a few lines of code.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export XPS to WMZ image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XPS to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to WMZ.
+By using Aspose.Total for .NET, developers can easily export XPS to WMZ image within any .NET applications.
+This suite provides two powerful components that can be used to export XPS to WMZ image in two simple steps.
+First, Aspose.PDF for .NET can be used to export XPS to JPEG.
+After that, Aspose.Imaging for .NET can be used to convert JPEG to WMZ.
+This makes it easy for developers to export XPS to WMZ image within any .NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}